-'Outplacement assistance' is for the purpose of assessing and preparing an employee to secure future employment.
+means assessing and preparing an employee to secure future employment.

 This may be attained through attendance at training programs, obtaining financial guidance, attending an actual outplacement program or similar services.
 It may also include the purchase of equipment for the purpose of establishing a business or employment related activities.